-All exchange students accepted as part of fall registration at Bradford High School will be assigned to the 11th grade.
+All exchange students accepted as part of fall registration at Bradford High School will be assigned to the 11^{th} grade.
 This placement may be altered if there is clear evidence from the transcript and the age of the student that another grade is the more appropriate placement for the student.
-Then a student may be listed as either a 10th or 11th grader.
-Exchange students will be routinely assigned to 11th grade classes to give them better exposure to American culture.
+Then a student may be listed as either a 10^{th} or 11^{th} grader.
+Exchange students will be routinely assigned to 11^{th} grade classes to give them better exposure to American culture.
 They will be assigned to general English instead of CP English.
 In addition, they will be required to take US History.
 This may be altered in accordance with the student's transcript or from evidence from the student's abilities in class.
 Exchange students will take any testing required by the state of Ohio.
-Exchange students to participate in commencement ceremonies due to the restrictions of Policy #5460.
+Exchange students will not be allowed to graduate from Bradford High School.
+We will not allow exchange students to participate in commencement ceremonies due to the restrictions of Policy #5460.
 We will recognize exchange students at the spring academic awards night and give them a certificate of attendance.